premkumarkora/premkumarkora/README.md

 ### Hello, I am PremKumar Kora 👋

-- 🔭 I’m a Data Scientist currently working on few Data Science projects
+- 🔭 I’m a Senior Data Scientist working on Insurance Domain
 - 🌱 I’m currently learning Neural networks and Deep learning in Artificial Intelligence
 - 👯 I’m looking to collaborate on Data Science Projects
 - 🤔 I’m looking for help with Artificial Intelligence